How to Remove Shower Mould from Silicone, Grout & Tiles: A Brisbane Guide

 Step-by-Step Instructions:

-- Spray Exit Mould directly onto the affected grout and tile areas.
+2. Spray the shower mould remover directly onto the affected grout and tile areas.
 Cover the mould thoroughly — do not be conservative with the product.

-Method 2: Removing Mould from Silicone Sealant (Without Replacing It)
+Method 2: How to Remove Mould from Silicone Sealant (Without Replacing It)

-The reason Exit Mould works particularly well on silicone is its foam consistency.
+The reason a foaming shower mould remover works particularly well on silicone is its consistency.
 Unlike liquid sprays that run off immediately, the foam clings to the silicone surface and stays in contact with the mould long enough for the chemical to penetrate and work.
 This is critical — the active ingredient needs sustained contact time to reach mould that has grown into the silicone, not just on the surface.

 What You Will Need:

-- Apply Exit Mould generously along the full length of the silicone sealant, covering all mouldy areas completely.
+2. Apply the mould remover generously along the full length of the silicone sealant, covering all mouldy areas completely.

-- Rinse and assess.
+5. Rinse and assess.
 After 1 hour, rinse the area with water and check the result.
-If mould staining remains, apply Exit Mould again immediately while the silicone is still damp.
+If mould staining remains, apply the product again immediately while the silicone is still damp.

 When Replacement Is the Only Option